Dr Matthew Chico

-Matthew has been at the London School since 2006, conducting research to improve the care of infectious diseases and nutritional deficiencies in pregnancy.
-He has particular interest in the prevention and treatment of malaria and curable sexually transmitted / reproductive tract infections in pregnancy as part of the focused antenatal care package that is recommended by the World Health Organization.
+Matthew conducts research to improve the prevention and care of infectious diseases and nutritional deficiencies in pregnancy with the aim of reducing adverse birth outcomes.
 He has been a member of the Faculty Senate and the senior leadership team at London School's Centre for Maternal, Adolescent, Reproductive, and Child Health (MARCH).

 Matthew lecturers in several MSc modules including: